 Our long-term success depends on our ability to develop and commercialize a continuing stream of new products, to expand both to new marketplaces and geographies and to leverage new technologies we may incorporate into our business.
 We have entered and expect to continue to enter new product categories and both new marketplaces and geographies for which we have limited or no experience.
 In part we rely on Amazon's global reviews program for success in our international expansion.
 If that program were to be limited, reduced or discontinued, our international expansion would be negatively affected.
 We also in part rely on our ability to include new products as variations to existing listings on Amazon.
 If that strategy were no longer possible for whatever reason, our ability to launch new products could be materially affected.
 Our efforts to grow our business place significant strain on our management, personnel, operations, systems, financial resources, and internal financial control and reporting functions, among other things.
+We have limited personnel and resources and have reduced headcount significantly in recent years.
+In order to accomplish our growth goals, our team is required to focus on such growth ventures and reallocate their time and other resources, creating risk in all aspects of our business.
 We face the risk that we will be unable to disrupt incumbents and that our competitors will introduce new and better products that compete with us.
 There are numerous uncertainties inherent in successfully developing and commercializing new products on a continuing basis and new product launches may not deliver expected growth in sales or operating results.
 Any new product that we develop and market may not be introduced in a timely or cost-effective manner, may contain defects, errors, quality or other issues, or may not achieve the market acceptance necessary to generate sufficient revenue or may never become profitable.
 If we are unable to develop and introduce a continuing stream of competitive new products, it may have an adverse effect on our business, operating results, financial condition, and cash flows.
 Our failure to successfully execute on our growth initiatives can negatively impact our financial results, financial condition, and cash flows.